 Minimum of 48 quarter credits

-There are four required on-campus intensives that take place in the fall and spring terms of each year.
-Lasting three to five days each, the intensives are designed to build a collegial and convivial learning and research community during the program and beyond.
+There are four required on-campus intensive sessions that take place in the fall and spring terms of each year.
+Lasting up to five days, each of the intensives are designed to build a collegial and convivial scholar-practitioner community.
 Intensives will include lectures, discussions, field trips, and collaborative activities focused on food systems and social change.
-Students will reflect on their experiences and program coursework to increase our shared understanding of how to improve the food system.
+Students will reflect on their experiences and program coursework to increase our shared understanding of how to improve food system equity.